canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 - save time and money by reusing things that are already available
 - increase compatibility with all stakeholders
 - potentially open up the range of companies you can purchase from as more of them are likely to use the same standard as you
-- can move between different technologies when you need to and don’t get locked into contracts
+- can move between different technologies when you need to and don't get locked into contracts

 **(Technology Code of Practice - Make use of open standards (UK))**